By Marika Sboros

 The appeal from both sides places the spotlight back on the Preliminary Inquiry Committee’s conduct.
 It’s a spotlight that committee chair Prof Amaboo “Ames” Dhai might not relish.

-Dhai is head of medical bioethics at the University of the Witwatersrand.
+Dhai heads medical bioethics at the University of the Witwatersrand.
 She was, therefore, uniquely placed to innoculate Noakes against prosecution.
-Instead, as evidence on the record at the hearing shows, Dhai and committee member Prof John Terblanche chose to inject lifeblood into the HPCSA’s case against him.
+Instead, as evidence on the record at the hearing shows, Dhai and committee member Prof John Terblanche injected lifeblood into the HPCSA’s case against him.

 They indulged in what Van der Nest diplomatically described in closing argument as “highly irregular conduct“.
+That’s lawyer-speak for unethical, possibly illegal conduct.
 Both bent over backwards to ensure not just that the HPCSA charged Noakes but that its chances of a guilty verdict were high.

 Use of secret reports

-She did not give him the opportunity to respond to Vorster’s adverse findings before using the report to charge him.
-This breached the audi alteram partem principle (That’s Latin for “hear the other side”).
-It also breached his fundamental right to a fair trial.
+Just one example: Dhai also commissioned a report from North-West University Hester “Estee” Vorster on LCHF.
+She kept Vorster’s report secret from Noakes.
+By that, she breached the audi alteram partem principle (That’s Latin for “hear the other side”).
+She also breached his fundamental right to a fair trial.
 To date, Dhai has not explained her omission.

-The charge as Dhai and her committee later formulated it, was “born of an unlawful, irregular, unfair and biased process”, the cross-appeal states.
+The charge as Dhai and her committee later formulated it without solid evidence, was “born of an unlawful, irregular, unfair and biased process”, the cross-appeal states.
 Therefore, the Professional Conduct Committee erred in not considering that the charge had “no lawful foundation and was not legally justified”.

-Therefore, they should have awarded costs to compensate for costs Noakes incurred in having to defend himself against unlawful charges.
+They should have awarded costs to compensate for costs that Noakes incurred defending himself against “unlawful charges.”

-In supporting their request to introduce the new evidence, Noakes’s lawyers refer specifically to evidence on the record on Wentzel-Viljoen’s conduct.
-In the weeks leading up to the first hearing against him in June 2015, for example, the HPCSA unlawfully appointed her on the Professional Conduct Committee.
+In supporting their request to introduce the new evidence, Noakes’ lawyers refer to evidence on the record on Wentzel-Viljoen’s conduct.
+In the weeks leading up to the first hearing against him in June 2015, for example, the HPCSA unlawfully appointed her to the Professional Conduct Committee, they say.

 However, she was an ADSA member and her well-documented anti-Noakes, anti-LCHF views were in the public domain.

 The HPCSA refused written requests from Noakes’s legal team to remove Wentzel-Viljoen from the panel.
-Grounds that included a reasonable apprehension of bias.
-It took correspondence directly to her before she recused herself.
+It took correspondence from Pike directly to her before she recused herself.

 Moving trial ‘goalposts’

 The HPCSA tried to replace Wentzel-Viljoen with another ADSA member, Prof Renee Blaauw.
-Blaauw is also on record expressing opposition to Noakes and LCHF.
-After objections from Noakes’s lawyers, Blaauw too had to step down.
+Blaauw is also an ADSA member and on record expressing opposition to Noakes and LCHF.
+After objections from Noakes’ lawyers, Blaauw too had to step down.

 This prejudiced Noakes, his lawyers say.
 It also breached his fundamental rights to freedom of expression and a fair trial.